extreal-dev/Extreal.Integration.Web.Common/README.md

 - Add all scenes in MVS to `Scenes In Build`.
 - Play
    - See [README](https://github.com/extreal-dev/Extreal.Dev/blob/main/WebGLBuild/README.md) to run WebGL application in local environment.

+## Test cases for manual testing

+### MVS (main feature of this library)

+Listed above the scene played.

+### MVS2 (video feature)

+- Title screen
+  - Ability to specify url (used when set url to VideoPlayer)
+  - Ability to go to video screen (initialize, set url, prepare)
+- Video screen
+  - Display the length of the video (video preparation is completed, get video length)
+  - Ability to play video (play)
+  - Ability to pause video (pause)
+  - Ability to stop video (stop)
+  - Ability to adjust volume (set volume)
+  - Error notification if specified url is invalid (error is received)
+  - Ability to return title screen (dispose VideoPlayer)